mp-se/stirplate/README.md

 I decided to build my own stir plate and I wanted to use a PWM controlled fan for optimal performance.
 This also enabled me to measure the RPM of the fan.
 I'm using this build for my yeast starter (Beer brewing).

-Since I had a few ESP8266 controller this was the natual choise to use...
-Since there is built in wifi, one needs to use this.
-This first version can use a local Blynk server in order to display the RPM and also control the FAN from the app.
+Since I had a few ESP8266 controller this was the natual choise to use and since there is built in wifi, one needs to use that.
+This version can use a local Blynk server in order to display the RPM and also control the FAN from the app.

 ![Yeast fermentation](img/stirplate.jpg)